AuHau/ipfs-publish/docs/index.md

 ### After-publish binary

 Similarly to building binary, there is also support for running a command after publishing to the IPFS.
-This can be used for example to directly set the IPFS hash to your dns_link TXT record and not depend on IPNS.
+This can be used for example to directly set the CID to your dns_link TXT record and not depend on IPNS.
 The published IPFS address is passed as a argument to the binary.

 The binary can be specified during the bootstrapping of the repo using CLI , or later on added into the config file under "execute" subsection